Sega development studios: 1991–1999

+Sega's arcade hardware development side additionally grew, with teams splitting off from the existing AM4 department in a similar way to AM2 and AM3.
+These included AM5, whose personnel at first originated a line of kiddie rides with monitors, but went on to instead make large scale attractions for Sega's attempts at the theme park business with Joypolis, SegaWorld London and Sega World Sydney, led by Nakayama in another effort to compete with Namco, as well as Disney.
+Building off of the motion base of the AS-1 simulator, their attractions included the VR-1, an early example of Virtual Reality made with support from AM4, 3, and Virtuality.
+Masao Yoshimoto, who joined in 1987, and developed the R360 among many other arcade cabinets, recalled this period as the golden age of Sega, when both advanced graphics and big motion sensitive simulators such as the ones for Manx TT Superbike and WaveRunner were made possible.

-Putting to use what Naka learned by porting Ghost'n Goblins to the Genesis, he went on to develop Sonic the Hedgehog, along with artist Naoto Oshima and designer Hirokazu Yasuhara.
-Sonic had a much bigger development period than other Sega games at the time, with Mark Cerny recalling it having 10 months development time, and three core developers instead of two.
-Yuji Naka himself worked on it for one year and a half, and did not work on any other games in the meantime, in contrast to the frequent releases he had before.
+Putting to use what Naka learned by porting Ghouls 'n Ghosts to the Genesis, he went on to develop Sonic the Hedgehog, along with artist Naoto Ohshima and designer Hirokazu Yasuhara.
+Sonic had a much bigger development period than other Sega games at the time, with Mark Cerny recalling it having ten months development time, and three core developers instead of two.
+Naka himself worked on it for one year and a half, and did not work on any other games in the meantime, in contrast to the frequent releases he had before.
 Sega of America marketing strategies made Sonic the Hedgehog a success for Sega, causing them to have 61% market share in North America with their Genesis consoles.
-Yuji Naka quit Sega due to him feeling that he did not get enough appreciation for his work on Sonic, but then was invited by Mark Cerny to join his development group, the Sega Technical Institute, and he along with 10 other developers went to Sega of America and developed the sequels Sonic 2, Sonic 3 and Sonic & Knuckles.
-In addition to STI, Sega Interactive, Sega Midwest Studio and Sega Multimedia Studio were other studios that Sega of America established at this time.
-Japanese game development also expanded externally with SIMS, which was previously Sanritsu, and Sonic Software Planning! which often worked with Climax Entertainment.
-Other worldwide successes developed by the Japanese group were Streets of Rage II and Phantasy Star IV which were appreciated in all parts of the world.
+Naka quit Sega due to him feeling that he did not get enough appreciation for his work on Sonic, but then was invited by Mark Cerny to join his development group, the Sega Technical Institute, and he along with ten other developers went to Sega of America and developed the sequels Sonic 2, Sonic 3 and Sonic & Knuckles.
+In addition to STI, Sega Interactive, Sega Midwest Studio and Sega Multimedia Studio were other studios that Sega of America established at this time, though their game development never progressed to the same capacity as Japan.

+As part of a concerted effort by Hayao Nakayama to supply the Mega Drive with more quality software funded by Sega, Japanese game development also expanded externally with second party studios such as SIMS, which was previously Sanritsu, Treasure, which consisted of ex-Konami developers and debuted with the highly praised Gunstar Heroes, and Sonic Software Planning!, which often worked with Climax Entertainment.
+Other worldwide successes developed by the inhouse Japanese development group were Streets of Rage II and Phantasy Star IV which were appreciated in all parts of the world.